Route to Purchase

 i-Procurement will punchout direct to key suppliers’ catalogues.
 This gives contract pricing for you to populate a basket and then bring back into ICIS to complete the requisition creation and submit for approval.
 Punchout suppliers are identified on the i-Procurement Homepage on ICIS

-The Jaggaer e-marketplace site provides a search functionality to compare pricing from companies providing the same or similar low value consumable products.
+The Jaggaer e-marketplace (formerly known as SciQuest) site provides a search functionality to compare pricing from companies providing the same or similar low value consumable products.
 The Jaggaer site is located within the Laboratory Suppliers link on the i-Procurement Homepage on ICIS

 You select the item and pricing that will provide best value, and place these into a basket which will then return to ICIS to convert to a requisition for approval.